mrudden/md2sh/README.md

 # md2sh
-Convert markdown README.md files into a skeleton for bootstrapping a shell script.
+Convert markdown README.md files into a bootstrapped shell script.
 Make self-documenting shell scripts easier to build and work with.

 ## How it works
 Reads every bullet point into an array following a header formatted with "###".